 - Support platform that powers our high-quality, high-touch support experience through products like live chat, click-to-call phone support, dynamic and contextual contact forms, and measure our success through quick customer satisfaction surveys.

 - Stripe’s vast array of internal tools, including Stripe Admin, used across teams to investigate merchants and charges, and Stripe Home, where Stripes go to learn about events, other Stripes, operating principles, and search our ever-growing internal knowledge base.
 Stripe amplifies its efficiency through investment in internal tools, and each of those tools has its own unique set of frontend engineering challenges and a tight feedback loop of approachable internal users.

 - Frontend experiences for Connect that make it as easy as possible to participate in the Internet economy and receive money online.
 Some of Stripe’s largest users are platforms that connect senders of payments with receivers of payments.
 Lyft connects riders to drivers, Kickstarter connects backers to projects, and Squarespace connects shoppers to online stores.
 All of them participate in doing business online, and all of them directly or indirectly use Stripe.

 You may be a fit for this role if you:

-Enjoy building UIs with modern tools like ES2015, React, Redux, and PostCSS
+- Enjoy building UIs with modern tools like ES6, React, Redux, PostCSS, Flow, and Webpack

 What’s it like to work at Stripe?